jmdisher/Cacophony/README.md

 You can now set the name, description, and/or user picture using this command (you can leave out any you don't want to change):

 ```
-$ java -jar Cacophony.jar "$CACOPHONY_DATA" --updateDescription --name "Your channel name" --description "A longer description of your channel" --pictureFile "/path/to/a/JPEG/user/pic.jpg"
+$ java -jar Cacophony.jar --updateDescription --name "Your channel name" --description "A longer description of your channel" --pictureFile "/path/to/a/JPEG/user/pic.jpg"
 ```

 ### Post a video